GetAmaral/infinity2/TURBO_MIGRATION_PLAN.md

 ## 📊 EXECUTIVE SUMMARY

-This plan implements Turbo Drive across the entire Infinity application to achieve SPA-like navigation without page reloads.
+This plan implements Turbo Drive across the entire Luminai application to achieve SPA-like navigation without page reloads.
 The migration is broken into 10 short, testable phases with clear rollback capability.

 **Key Features:**
 - ✅ Smooth page transitions (no white flash)